-- approximately \$43.1 million to fund clinical trials for IV APAP and Omigard and other research and development activities; - approximately \$3.0 million to fund capital expenditures, primarily including equipment associated with the manufacturing of IV APAP; and - the remainder to fund working capital and other general corporate purposes.
+- · approximately \$58.0 million to fund clinical trials for IV APAP and omiganan and other research and development activities; and - the remainder to fund working capital, capital expenditures and other general corporate purposes.

-We anticipate that the net proceeds from this offering, together with our existing cash and cash equivalents, will allow us to complete the clinical trials necessary to support NDA filings for IV APAP and Omigard.
+We anticipate that the net proceeds from this offering, together with our existing cash and cash equivalents, will allow us to complete the clinical trials necessary to support NDA filings for IV APAP and omiganan.